 5 Mistakes to Avoid After Launching Your Custom Website- Written by Deanne Morian

-Getting a new website for your business is not a decision you take lightly.
-You must dedicate time and energy, as well as financial resources towards your new website.
-We know the investment you are making when you decide to ditch your old site.
+We know the investment you are making when you decide to ditch your old website.
 This decision is one that we spend a great length of time discussing with each client to ensure we are going to deliver the product they are imagining.
-When we work with companies who need a new web presence, we first try to understand what frustrations they have with their current site.
+When we work with companies who need a new website presence, we first try to understand what frustrations they have with their current website.

 Once we have delivered and launched a website, we hand over the finished site to it’s proud owners.
 From there, your website is yours to keep!
 Your time, energy, and money have all come together to produce this beautiful representation of your business.

-1. Assuming traffic will automatically come to your new site
+1. Assuming traffic will automatically come to your new website

-While our web practices include strong SEO principles, those changes take time to grow your web presence.
+While our custom website practices include strong SEO principles, those changes take time to grow your website presence.
 Don’t be discouraged if your new website doesn’t have 10x the traffic than it did before.
 This investment is one that will take time as you continue to grow your business and drive your customers to it.

-2. Not announcing your new website to your customers
+2. Not announcing your new custom website to your customers

 Although your website has been at the top of your mind for weeks, it may not be at the top of everyone else’s minds.
-Once you launch your new website, you should share it on all your social media channels and share it on your personal pages, too.
+Once you launch your new custom website, you should share it on all your social media channels and share it on your personal pages, too.
 Tell your current and past clients, as well as your friends and family to go check it out!

 3. Not using high resolution images throughout the website